What is a Section 8 application for?

-A section 8 application can be found online when housing authorities are accepting applications.
+A section 8 application form can be found online when housing authorities are accepting applications.
 Most housing authorities have waiting lists that are closed due to the high demand for rental assistance programs.
 Find ones that are open from now on with the Section 8 and Subsidized Housing Online Packet.
 The application process is always free.

 Find a Section 8 application onlineIn order to apply for Section 8, a tenant must find a Housing Authority that has an open waiting list and will allow them to complete a Section 8 application.